 First of all, thank you for taking an intrest in my music projects!
 I have been playing music for over ten years now.
 Vaious band and projects pop up and disapear every so often.
 I even went and did got a degree in music!
-I Currently have a few projects on the go.
+I currently have a few projects on the go.

 a gentle pound is the alias I use for expermental music.
 I've only played one show under this name.
 The event was called 'puddle' (an event my wonderful girlfriend, joy0egg, runs).
 I used a mixing desk with a phaser going into a VCV rack to create large noisy ambient sounds.
 The outputs were bing fed back into the inputs to create feedback which was being modulated by the phaser to add some movment to an otherwise static sounding drone.
 Another performance I was apart of that day was during joy0egg's set.
 We attached a lav mic to a silicone tenticle, put that output through a VCV rack patch that Joy had made which would effect the signal in various differnt ways (I don't know what she did there tbh) and I was fucked with it.
 I didn't really have anything to do with the creation of the music beyond well... being fucked woth a silicone tenticle, but it was awesome to be apart of that set :)